Route Grade Votings

 Total votes cast 191

-16m.
 A bold and intimidating route which is often soloed, although there is gear just below half-height.
-From the corner trend left to a ledge (low Friend runners to the left) step back right, then climb the wall on small flakes until things ease.
+From a couple of moves up the corner trend left to a ledge (cam runners down and left), step back right, then climb the wall on small flakes until things ease.

 Login to your ROCKFAX account to add your comments - Search for comments.